Last updated on July 11th, 2021 at 08:16 am

 Hey, it’s me Helen again!

 Want to experience all of these places (and some more) with me and the guys from Mara Explorers?
-Then come on the Rock My Northern Kenya & Lake Turkana Adventure in October 2020!
+Then come on the Rock My Northern Kenya & Lake Turkana Adventure.
 You can find all the details and itinerary here.

 Have you been to northern Kenya?
 Anything you’d add to the list?